paritytech/polkadot-sdk/README.md

 ## Project Layout

 Here's an overview of how the project is laid out.
-The main bits are the `node`, which is the actual "blockchain", the `modules` which are used to build the blockchain's logic (a.k.a the runtime) and the `relays` which are used to pass messages between chains.
+The main bits are the `bin`, which is the actual "blockchain", the `modules` which are used to build the blockchain's logic (a.k.a the runtime) and the `relays` which are used to pass messages between chains.